hexbatch/apple-core/v1/docs/core/step-2-attributes/standard-attributes.md

 # Standard token types

-## User Tokens
+## User Type

-The user token has all the core identification and display attributes.
-When a user is created, a new token type is inherited
+Each user type inherits from the same base standard user type which has all the core identification and display attributes.
+When a user is created, a new type is made just for the user.

-The base user token also is in some system defined groups

-## User Group Tokens
+##  Group Set Type

-The group token has all the core identification and display attributes.
-When a group is created, a new token type is inherited
+The group-set type has all the core identification and display attributes.
+When a group-set is created, a new type is made

-# Standard groups

-* script_permission group : members here can create scripts

 # Standard attributes